Aboriginal and Torres Strait Islander readers are respectfully cautioned that this website contains images of people who have passed away.

 Overview

 ‘So, are you my dog?’
-Mitch asked, in a whisper.
+Mitch whispered, hardly daring to ask.

 Mitch’s life has been uprooted.
-Instead of the whole family moving to a new city, Mitch and his sister are staying with their gran, while their parents have been delayed working on other side of the world.
-He’s struggling to fit in at school, with the resident Grade Five bully picking on him.
-The one thing that would make his life better is a dog, if only he could persuade his parents.
+Instead of the whole family moving to a new city, Mitch and his sister are staying with their gran while their parents are stuck on the other side of the world.
+As he struggles to fit in at school, with the Grade Five bully picking on him, Mitch knows the one thing that would make his life better is a dog.
+If only he could persuade his parents.

 Then Mitch discovers an old oak tree that seems to … growl.
-And one night, a huge, strange dog-like creature emerges from the trunk.
+And one night, a strange, majestic dog-like creature emerges from the trunk.
 His name is Argos.
-He has been bound in the tree by ‘history, mystery, magic and chance’, and he is here, for a time, to help Mitch find his way.
+He has been bound in the tree by ‘history, mystery, magic and chance’ and he is here to help Mitch find his way.

-While at first Mitch looks to Argos for friendship and protection, there comes a time he must stand up for this magical creature who has changed him forever.
+While at first Mitch looks to Argos for friendship and protection, there comes a time he must stand up for this wild and magical beast.

 A heart-lifting tale of friendship, courage and belonging by three-time CBCA Award-winning author Fiona Wood.